+Cle.
 And what necessities of knowledge are there, Stranger, which are divine and not human?

+Ath.
 I conceive them to be those of which he who has no use nor any knowledge at all cannot be a God, or demi-god, or hero to mankind, or able to take any serious thought or charge of them.
-And very unlike a divine man would he be, who is unable to count one, two, three, or to distinguish odd and even numbers 1, or is unable to count at all, or reckon night and day, and who is totally unacquainted with the revolution of the sun and moon, and it is a necessary preliminary to the higher kinds of knowledge.
+And very unlike a divine man would he be, who is unable to count one, two, three, or to distinguish odd and even numbers, or is unable to count at all, or reckon night and day, and who is totally unacquainted with the revolution of the sun and moon, and the other stars.
+There would be great folly in supposing that all these are not necessary parts of knowledge to him who intends to know anything about the highest kinds of knowledge; but which these are, and how many there are of them, and when they are to be learned, and what is to be learned together and what apart, and the whole correlation of them, must be rightly apprehended first; and these leading the way we may proceed to the other parts of knowledge.
+For so necessity grounded in nature constrains us, against which we say that no God contends, or ever will contend.